Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 It was about time.

-On a part with the Chinese.
+On a par with the Chinese.

-Yeah, on a part with the Chinese.
+Yeah, on a par with the Chinese.

-So I mean, like when it came to the number of people who have been victimized by their race, black Africans 86 accounts of being victimized based on their race, which I guess you'd expect.
+So, I mean, like, when it came to the number of people who have been victimized by their race, black Africans, 86 accounts of being victimized based on their race, which I guess you'd expect.

 So people are more racist to the white British in Leicester than they are to the Chinese.